quirijndubois/convexity-metric/readme.md

 A small python project attempting to define and calcualte some metric for convexity of polygons.
 Includes visualization demos, using phanim library.

-*Phanim main branch is required.
+*Custom local Phanim main branch install is required.
 The Phanim pypi release is too old.*

 # usage